-Course Name: Digital Marketing and Social Media Course Code: MKT 604 Credits: 3
+Course Name: Digital Marketing and Social Media

 This course introduces students to emerging interactive technologies and social media tools, and discusses ways in which these technologies can be exploited by businesses to more effectively serve markets.
 Students will further examine how marketing-related functions are changed by the potential of new technologies and how these new technologies can become key components of the organization's strategic marketing effort.
-Special emphasize is given to analysis of modern digital, tech-savvy connected customers, digital subcultures and engagement and content marketing practices.
+Special emphasize is given to analysis of modern digital, techsavvy connected customers, digital subcultures and engagement and content marketing practices.

-Course Name: Seminar in Contemporary Topics in Management Course Code: MGT 608
+Course Name: Seminar in Contemporary Topics in

+Management

 The primary objective of this course is to acquaint students with some of the most recent business practices, trends and challenges within various business disciplines.
-Specific contemporary/ emerging topics from different areas of management are covered, such as Blockchain and Bitcoin, Organizational Excellence, Neuromarketing, Design Thinking, Mobile commerce, Smart City Management, Crowd- funding and Lean Startup etc. This will provide students with an opportunity to explore cutting-edge developments in different management areas, and to choose the topic most relevant to their field of interest.
+Specific contemporary/ emerging topics from different management are covered, such as Blockchain and Bitcoin, Organizational Excellence, Neuromarketing, Design Thinking, opportunity to explore cutting-edge developments in different management areas, and to choose the topic most relevant to their field of interest.
 The course will explore current topics with a special emphasize on contemporary business and management practices and challenges from MENA region.